taulantkoka/taulantkoka.github.io/_pages/projects.md

 ### [Shuffled Multi-Channel Signal Recovery](/projects/signal-recovery/)

 How do you recover signals when the measurements got shuffled across channels?
-This one turned into two publications.

 ---